ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

 - “Earth-like” = physical conformity, not animosustent criteria.

 **Cross-Check Notes:**
-- Reinforces WCB convention: lowercase symbols (m, r) for planemo parameters.
+- Reinforces WCB convention: lowercase symbols (m, r) for planemon parameters.
 - Distinguish clearly between **Earth-like (physical)** and **animocentric classifications** (habitable, parahabitable, hospitable, xenotic, exotic).
-- Connects to glossary entries: animosustent (canon v1.21), planemo parameters.
+- Connects to glossary entries: animosustent (canon v1.21), planemon parameters.
 - Prevent conflation of “Earth-like” with life-supporting qualities.

 ---
 ---

-## Earth-like Planemos: What Does That Even Mean?
+## Earth-like planemons: What Does That Even Mean?

-Let's revisit the _physical properties_ of planemos:
+Let's revisit the _physical properties_ of planemons:
 ![[Physical Properties of Planets ✓]]

 We have established that Earth is our standard, and that its _relative_ mass is 1.0M⨁, its _relative_ radius is 1.0R⨁, etc.  But here are its _absolute_ parameters